INSIDE: Visit Tokyo Character Street – an alleyway of shops full of Japanese cartoon character toys.

 Want to know more about the shops at Tokyo Character Street Tokyo Station, and what you can buy?

-All things Shinkansen train related!
+For all things Shinkansen train related!

 Good for a quintessentially Japanese souvenir.